0xadityaa/0xadityaa/readme.md

 ## I'm a Student, Developer, and Tech Enthusiast!
 - 🔭 I’m a second year student !
 - 🌱 I’m currently learning everything 🤣
-- 🧐 Focusing more on Flutter and bit of Web-dev
+- 🧐 Focusing more on Android and bit of Flutter
 - ⚡ Fun fact: I love to play video games! 🎮